TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          If set, a header "content-length: [bytes of content]" is sent.

-         If a PHP\_SCRIPT\_EXT object is detected on the page or if the Backend user is logged in, this is disabled.
+         If the Backend user is logged in, this is disabled.
 The reason is that the content length header cannot include the length of these objects and the content-length will cut off the length of the document in some browsers.

    Default
-         Until TYPO3 6.1: 0

-         Since TYPO3 6.2: 1
+         1

 .. _setup-config-exttarget: